Why does the snow squeak underfoot? What is snow and why is it white? Why does snow squeak underfoot in cold weather?

 Basic shapes of snowflakes

-Scientists have identified several basic shapes of snowflakes:
+Scientists have identified several basic forms of snowflakes:

-1. Needle - a crystal resembling a long needle made of ice, sometimes they are hollow, and the ends branch into several growths;
+1. The needle is a crystal that resembles a long knitting needle made of ice, sometimes it is hollow, and the ends branch into several growths;

 2. Star - the formation resembles a weaving structure of ice fibers.
-The fibers are usually arranged in arbitrary branching;
+The fibers are usually arranged in random branching;

-3. Dendrites - are formed during the fusion of snowflake crystals, forming symmetrical branched outgrowths;
+3. Dendrites - are formed when snowflake crystals grow together, forming symmetrical branched growths;

-4. Fluffy - snowflakes that lost some parts along the way or broke completely.
-This happens for several reasons, one of them is a strong wind;
+4. Fluffy - snowflakes that have lost some parts along the way or broken completely.
+This happens for several reasons, one of them is strong wind;

-5. Column - large flat snowflakes, are the most common, resembling a column or pencil shape, usually hexagonal, pointed at the end;
+5. Column - large flat snowflakes, are the most common, resembling the shape of a column or pencil, usually hexagonal, pointed at the end;

 6. Plate – come in the form of a petal, which is divided into sectors by ice ribs.